nick-sorogovets/snow_time_extension/README.md

 # Goal

-Snow screenshot uploader needed to make screenshot of currecnt page and upload it to specific folder on Google drive.
+Snow screenshot uploader needed to make screenshot of current page and upload it to specific folder on Google drive.
 That extension also allow to select directory defore upload.

 ## Installation